How to Prioritize LGBTQ Inclusion in the Workplace

 Companies can request resources from organizations like HRC or local LGBTQ centers, says Bailey.
-HRC, for instance, offers staff training for a fairly low fee, and points to the multitude of online training resources available to employers seeking better LGBTQ inclusion in the workplace.
+HRC, for instance, offers staff training for a fairly low fee and recommends a multitude of online training resources available to employers seeking better LGBTQ inclusion in the workplace.
 The point is that real change requires intentional dialogue.

 As for LGBTQ job seekers, knowing that their prospective companies have support groups can help them feel confident about navigating a new workplace.
-At Live Nation, for example, there are seven active Pride Nation chapters dedicated to promoting a positive and inclusive environment for all employees, regardless of sexual orientation and gender identity/expression.
+At Live Nation, for example, there are seven active Pride Nation chapters dedicated to promoting a positive and inclusive environment for all employees, regardless of sexual orientation and gender identity or expression.

 Be Proactive With LGBTQ Recruiting

-If you’re not attracting candidates from the LGBTQ community because your own network may be lacking in diversity, you should try expanding your search.
+If you’re not attracting candidates from the LGBTQ community because your network is lacking in diversity, you should try expanding your search.

-This may involve posting your job opportunities beyond your own network, says Bailey.
-For instance, there are many local organizations that have either job fairs or community job boards, or you might try to engage directly with local colleges or universities, most of which have an LGBTQ center, he adds.
+This may involve posting your job opportunities beyond your network, says Bailey.
+For instance, many local organizations have either job fairs or community job boards, or you might try to engage directly with local colleges or universities, most of which have an LGBTQ center, he adds.

 Get in touch with those groups and let them know that you’re seeking diverse candidates and take LGBTQ inclusion in the workplace seriously.